 and acting in our day.
 I am busy articulating an existential and

-phenomenological understanding of human being (see my recent book Wednesday's
+phenomenological understanding of human being (see my book Wednesday's

 Child) that further develops Luther's theological understanding, for